SahilPatel650/sedaro-nano/README.md

   - Avoids complex relational dependencies while ensuring **fast access times**.
 - **Mass-Proportional Rendering:** Scale bodies based on mass.
   - This was omitted due to lack of density information.
+- **Testing**: Do more performace testing and customer discovery to understand needs and limitations.

 ---